viktor-bujko/nswi041_enrollments_module/seminar-work.md

 #### Teacher
 - Teacher is a Person who teaches Students.
 - Can enroll Students in Tickets and send them bulk notifications.
-- Belongs at one department.
+- Belongs to one department.
 - Can be listed as a teacher for a particular ticket.

 ### Course